jakka351/FG-Falcon/README.md

 # [`Whiteford Tech`](mailto:whitefordtech@outlook.com)
 `There appears to be no trace of the man.
 A ghost.
 Like he never was around.
+Feels like that was by design.
 He is still around, but my gut tells me that he is a fucking criminal who has pulled the wool over the eyes of innocent people and has created a great many potential victims.
 Time will tell.
 I will out him publicly if I find any proof of criminality....fucker...
 21/08/2026`